rupl/chrisruppel.com/_posts/travel/2015-12-18-muang-ngoy-slowboat.md

 layout: gallery

 gallery:
-- gridtype: flex-3
+- gridtype: col-3
 - src: muang-ngoy-slowboat-1.jpg
   alt: Sign with slow boat instructions.
   comment: The local slow boat schedule.
-  type: tall
+  type: half
 - src: muang-ngoy-slowboat-2.jpg
   alt: Slow boats docked along a river.
   comment: The "harbor" in Muang Khua.
+  type: half
 - src: muang-ngoy-slowboat-3.jpg
   alt: A large houseboat on the Ou River.
   comment: We don't know what these houseboats did, but they were constantly churning out water on one end.